What I’ve realized about reaching for a ridiculous GPA

-Sure, a few recruiters have congratulated me for my high grades at career fairs, but they’ve been few and far between; usually they ask about my most recent experience, what I’m looking for in a company, or a time I overcame adversity.
+Sure, a few recruiters have congratulated me for my high grades at career fairs, but they’ve been few and far between; usually they ask about my most recent experience or what I’m looking for in a company or a time I overcame adversity.

 My GPA doesn’t define me… but my personality and willingness to learn do.